groupultra/sdk-public/docs/source/moobius_network_http_api_wrapper.rst

 -----------------------------------
 HTTPAPIWrapper.download_file(self, url, filename, assert_no_overwrite, headers)

-Downloads a file from url to filename, automatically creating dirs and overwriting pre-existing files.
+Downloads a file from a url to a local filename, automatically creating dirs and overwriting pre-existing files.
-If filename is None will return the bytes and not save any file.
+If filename is None it will return the bytes and not save any file instead.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.fetch_channel_group_dict:
 HTTPAPIWrapper.fetch_channel_group_dict
 -----------------------------------
 HTTPAPIWrapper.fetch_channel_group_dict(self, channel_id, service_id)

-Like fetch_real_character_ids but returns a dict from group_id to all characters.
+Like fetch_real_character_ids but returns a dict from each group_id to all characters.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.fetch_channel_group_list:
 HTTPAPIWrapper.fetch_channel_group_list